 Carrying excessive body weight can predispose you to injury or pain.

 General exercises are essential for keeping your body fit.
-If you have a specific activity that you enjoy, please ask your physiotherapist if that activity will be beneficial to your long-term health.
+If you have a specific activity you enjoy, please ask your physiotherapist if that activity will benefit your long-term health.